 (A) The sentence is written in the present tense; the verb "meant" shifts incorrectly into past tense.
 This verb should instead appear in the future tense, "will mean," since the verb refers to how things will be in the future.
 The corrected sentence will then read, "For 14 years, James and his dad have had a tradition of attending Yankees games together, but James is leaving for college next week, and he is agonizing over the fact that attending school in Pennsylvania and working there over the summer will mean no more games with his dad."
 The present tense, "means," could also be used, as James appears to be coming to this realization in present time.
-The use of "means" would make the corrected sentence read as follows: "For 14 years, James and his dad have had a tradition of attending Yankees games together, but James is leaving for college next week, and he is agonizing over the fact that attending school in Pennsylvania and working there over the summer means no more games and his dad."
+The use of "means" would make the corrected sentence read as follows: "For 14 years, James and his dad have had a tradition of attending Yankees games together, but James is leaving for college next week, and he is agonizing over the fact that attending school in Pennsylvania of attending Yankees games together, but James is leaving for college next week, and he is agonizing over the fact that attending school in Pennsylvania and working there over the summer will appears to be coming to this realization in present time.
+The use of "means" would make the corrected sentence read as follows: "For 14 years, James and his dad have had a tradition of attending Yankees games together, but James is leaving for college next week, and he is agonizing over the fact that attending school in Pennsylvania and working there over the summer means no more games with his dad."

 (F) In sentence 2, the modifier "Looking for a way to earn some extra money" incorrectly modifies "three air mattresses" when it should modify "roommates Joe Gebbia and Brian Chesky."
 This error in construction can be corrected by making "roommates Joe Gebbia and Brian Chesky" the subject of the main clause and using the active voice.
-The corrected sentence will read "Looking for a way to earn some extra money, roommates Joe Gebbia and Brian Chesky rented out three air mattresses."
+The corrected sentence will read "Looking for a way to earn some extra money, roommates Joe Gebbia and Brian Chesky and Brian Chesky rented out three air mattresses."